 Calcium deficiency has major impact on herd health

-A calcium deficiency among your herd is a common but underestimated health challenge.
-With calcium deficiency around calving, also known as metabolic challenges, a cow is unable to use calcium from her bones quickly enough to get and maintain blood calcium levels.
-We would like to tell you more about the occurrence and proactive way of tackling metabolic challenges.
+A calcium deficiency among your herd is a common yet underestimated health challenge.
+With calcium deficiency around calving, a cow is unable to use calcium from her bones quickly enough to maintain blood calcium levels.
+We would like to tell you more about the occurrence and proactive way of tackling these metabolic challenges.

 Because of the milk production and milk yield peak expected after calving, the calcium requirement rises sharply.
-This is not only because of a rise in milk production, but also because of colostrum, which excretes twice as much calcium (2.4 grams per litre) as normal milk (1.2 grams per litre).
+This is not only because of a rise in milk production, but also colostrum production, which contains twice as much calcium (2.4 grams per litre) as normal milk (1.2 grams per litre).
 Cows and heifers that produce a lot of colostrum before calving therefore also lose a lot of calcium.
-A consequence of this is that appetite drops and, as a result, their already negative energy balance further increases.
-This is because the cow’s body then has to adapt too quickly to the greatly increased need for calcium.
+A consequence of this is that appetite drops, and negative energy balance worsens along with an inability to adapt to the greatly increased need for calcium.

 When does calcium deficiency occur?

 A calcium deficiency usually occurs within 48 hours of calving.
-However, the calcium deficiency may also have developed just before or during calving.
-This can often be seen at calving itself, when calving proceeds very slowly or stops.
+However, calcium deficiency may also develop just before or during calving, when calving proceeds very slowly or stops.
 This poses a great risk to both cow and calf.
-As many as 50% of cows and 25% of heifers and second-year cows show dormant calcium deficiency.
+As many as 50% of three-year and older cows and 25% of two-year olds show dormant calcium deficiency.
 In this group, therefore, metabolic challenges and all its consequences lurk.

 A cow that has metabolic challenges can be recognised by low appetite and low activity.
 Her ears are often cold.
 The calcium deficiency in the blood causes the skeletal muscles to stop working properly.
 As a result, your cow can no longer get up properly.
 Other muscles are also affected by the calcium deficiency, especially smooth muscles in the teat canal and in the uterine wall.
 This can have far-reaching consequences during and after calving and when closing the cervix, but also affects other organs such as the heart and rumen.
 Statistically, more than 5% of cows die from metabolic challenges.